-Impairment losses are recognised in the consolidated statement of profit or loss and reflected in an allowance account against financing receivables.
+Impairment losses are recognised in the consolidated statement of profit or loss and reflected in an allowance account against financing and Ijara receivables.
 Profit on impaired assets continues to be recognised through the unwinding of the discount.
 When a subsequent event causes the amount of impairment loss to decrease, the decrease in impairment loss is reversed through the consolidated statement of profit or loss.

-b.
+- 3. Summary of significant accounting policies (continued) - b.
 Non-derivative financial instruments (continued)